jlyon/blue-guide/README.md

 Blue Guide
 ==========

-A complete system to visualize healthcare providers for ___.
+A complete system to visualize healthcare providers on a standalone searchable, filterable map.
+Includes mobile responsive version.
 For a live demo, go to http://blueguide.cohealthinitiative.org.

 This documentation was prepared by [Albatross Digital](http://albatrossdigital.com), who worked with the [Colorado Health Initiative](http:// cohealthinitiative.org) to build the inital Colorado Blue Guide.